D. B. Cooper: Investigation

-Using fixed-wing aircraft and helicopters from the Oregon Army National Guard, the FBI coordinated an aerial search along the entire flight path (known as Victor 23 in U.S. aviation terminology, and as "Vector 23" in most Cooper literature) from Seattle to Reno.
+Using fixed-wing aircraft and helicopters from the Oregon Army National Guard, the FBI coordinated an aerial search along the entire flight path known as Victor 23 in U.S. aviation terminology, and as "Vector 23" in most Cooper literature, from Seattle to Reno.
 Although numerous broken treetops and several pieces of plastic and other objects resembling parachute canopies were sighted and investigated, nothing relevant to the hijacking was found.

-Soon after the spring thaw in early 1972, teams of FBI agents aided by some 200 soldiers from Fort Lewis, along with United States Air Force personnel, National Guardsmen, and civilian volunteers, conducted another thorough ground search of Clark and Cowlitz Counties for 18 days in March, and then another 18 days in April.
+Soon after the spring thaw in early 1972, teams of FBI agents aided by some 200 soldiers from Fort Lewis, along with Air Force personnel, National Guardsmen and civilian volunteers, conducted another thorough ground search of Clark and Cowlitz Counties for 18 days in March, and then another 18 days in April.
 Electronic Explorations Company, a marine-salvage firm, used a submarine to search the 200 ft depths of Lake Merwin.
-Two local women stumbled upon a skeleton in an abandoned structure in Clark County; it was later identified as the remains of Barbara Ann Derry, a teenaged girl believed to have been abducted and murdered several weeks earlier by Warren Forrest, a suspected serial killer.
-Ultimately, the extensive search and recovery operation uncovered no significant material evidence related to the hijacking.
+Two local women discovered a skeleton in an abandoned structure in Clark County.
+The remains were subsequently identified as Barbara Ann Derry, a teenaged girl believed to have been abducted and murdered several weeks earlier by Warren Forrest, a suspected serial killer.
+Ultimately, the extensive search and recovery operation yielded no significant material evidence related to the hijacking.

-Based on early computer projections produced for the FBI, Cooper's drop zone was first estimated to be between Ariel dam to the north and the town of Battle Ground, Washington, to the south.
-In March 1972, after a joint investigation with Northwest Orient Airlines and the Air Force, the FBI determined Cooper probably jumped over the town of La Center, Washington.
+Based on early computer projections produced for the FBI, Cooper's drop zone was first estimated to be between the Lewis River dam to the north and the town of Battle Ground, Washington, to the south.
+In March 1972, after a joint investigation with Northwest Orient Airlines and the Air Force, the FBI determined Cooper probably jumped over the city of La Center, Washington.
 In 2019, the FBI released a report detailing the burglary of a grocery store, about three hours after Cooper jumped, near Heisson, Washington.
-Heisson, an unincorporated community, was within the calculated drop zone Northwest Airlines presented to the FBI.
-In the report, the FBI noted the burglar took only survival items, such as beef jerky and gloves.
-However, the report notes that the burglar wore "military type boots with a corregated [sic] sole", while Cooper was described as wearing slip-on shoes.
+Heisson, an unincorporated community, was within the calculated drop zone Northwest Orient Airlines presented to the FBI.
+In the report, the FBI noted the burglar took only survival items, such as beef jerky and gloves; however, the report also noted the burglar wore "military type boots with a corregated[sic] sole", while Cooper was described as wearing slip-on shoes.